 The Nukilik is the first modern shouldered Greenland paddle with exchangeable tips.
 Inspired by the Inuit tradition of strengthening paddle tips with bone, walrus ivory, and harder wood, Nukilik integrates durable polyamide tips with a carbon fiber paddle.
 The tip unites smoothly with the paddle to form a seamless paddle stroke.

-100% Carbon fiber paddle with interchangeable PA paddle tips
+- Material Description: 100% Carbon fiber paddle with interchangeable PA paddle tips

 I’ve been using this paddle exclusively for a few years and I love it.

 Great for Greenland techniques